 - Other variants of the fraudulent calls involve the customer’s account being over credited and that the customer must transfer money back to a third party account

-- Some fraudulent callers are also advising that the customers branch will not be aware of this call as it is being handled by a third party.
+- Some fraudulent callers are also advising that the customers branch will not be aware of this call, because it is being handled by a third party.

-AIB would ask that customers be aware of such calls, as they are not genuine.
+AIB would ask that customers be aware of such calls, because they are not genuine.

-To assist in identifying such calls please be aware:
+To assist in identifying such calls please be aware that:

-- AIB will never call you to ask for a refund of credit in this manner.
+- AIB will never call you to ask for a refund of credit in this manner, and

 - AIB will not request for a transfer to any third party accounts.

-If you suspect a call may be fraudulent you may hang up and call the phone number on the back of your card, or your local branch for verification.
+If you suspect a call may be fraudulent, hang up and call the phone number on the back of your card, or your local branch for verification.